why-not-try-calmer/openSUSE-Conference-2021/slides.md

 The openSUSE wikis, especially the SDB?

-* not bad, but there is no explicit and visible curation, so you cannot trust anything, because you don't know who's vouching for what you read.
+* not bad, but there is no explicit and visible maintainership, so you cannot trust anything, because you don't know who's vouching for what you read.

 ---

 # Why wikis are usually not great for important things that need updating

-Absence of visible maintainership means that truth is contamined with incertainty.
+Absence of visible maintainership means that truth is contaminated with uncertainty.

 How to tell up-to-date and factually correct from outdated or incorrect?

-__NB: You cannot tell apart up-to-date + factually correct and recommended parts from the part which aren't.
+__You cannot tell apart up-to-date + factually correct and recommended parts from the part which aren't.
 So the user has no rational option but to try and pray.
 (Or just use Fedora or Ubuntu)__

-Wikis work just like GitHub repos: when you can honour the promise to your users that there is maintainership behind the curtains.
+Wikis work just like GitHub repositories: when you can honor the implicit contract with the user that contents are curated and maintained.

 __NB: Wikipedia pay people, Arch uses wiki categories as GitHub repositories__

-We are just making this explicit, by using a GitHub repo.
+We are just making this explicit, by using a GitHub repositories.

 ---